-Whatever you’ve got planned for you log cabin, you’re probably going to need power.
+Whatever you’ve got planned for your log cabin, you’re probably going to need power.
 There are a couple of options – solar power or electricity.
-It’s worth bearing in mind that you can’t just add solar panels to any roof… you first need to make sure the roof is strong enough to hold the wight of the solar panels.
+It’s worth bearing in mind that you can’t just add solar panels to any roof… you first need to make sure the roof is strong enough to hold the weight of the solar panels.

 What you need to do is think about what you want and where you want it and then do your research.